The chain and drivetrain are typically the dirtiest parts of your bike, and this dirt is bad news for bike longevity and performance. Specifically:

 - Added wear on derailleur assemblies and drivetrain cogs.

 - Impaired shifting performance.

 This article and video will help you keep a clean-running machine.

-Before each ride, look at the entire chain by standing to the side of your bike and lifting the rear wheel off the ground.
-Using your free hand, rotate the closest pedal slowly backward, inspecting the individual chain links for dirt buildup, rust and/or tight links (links that do not bend easily as they pass through the rear derailleur).
+On a regular basis, look at the entire chain by standing to the side of your bike and lifting the rear wheel off the ground.
+Use your free hand to slowly rotate the closest pedal, inspecting individual chain links for dirt buildup, rust and/or tight links (links that do not bend easily as they pass through the rear derailleur).
 Check for adequate lubrication by listening for squeaks while riding.
 If you find either condition, your chain needs at least a spot-cleaning.

-Chain links that don't bend smoothly as they pass through the curves of the chain path may contain tight links.
-To spot them, pedal your chain slowly backwards and watch as individual links pass through the tight turns of your rear derailleur.
+These are links that no longer bend smoothly.
+To spot them, pedal your chain slowly backwards and watch as each link passes through the tight turns of your rear derailleur.

-Most tight links are caused by dirt or corrosion between link plates and can be fixed with a good cleaning, some lubrication and a little flexing back and forth.
+Most are caused by dirt or corrosion between link plates; these can be fixed by cleaning, lubricating and a little flexing back and forth.
 Others are the result of improper pin installation (the pin that holds the chain links together is not fully inserted through the links and rollers) or serious chain damage.
-Occasionally, poorly installed link pins can be worked back into position by shifting them back and forth inside their chain plates by using either a chain tool or your hands.
+Poorly installed link pins can sometimes be worked back into position by shifting them back and forth inside their chain plates by using either a chain tool or your hands.
 Damaged chains should be completely replaced.